Morrell Park is the only Savannah park that’s right on the river.

-Located just right next to The Waving Girl is a monument representing the cauldron that was lit for the Olympic yachting events held in Savannah in 1996.
-It was created by Ivan Bailey, and the five columns not only pay tribute to the the five Olympic rings, but the style of the columns pay homage to the Greek heritage of the games.
-Sometimes Morrell park hosts yoga events, though it’s a perfect spot to take a rest from the hard cobblestones and crowds of River Street.
+Another monument in Morrell Square represents the cauldron, lit for the 1996 Olympic yachting events held in Savannah.
+Ivan Bailey created the monument.
+There are five columns that pay tribute to the the five Olympic rings.
+The style of the columns pay homage to the Greek heritage of the games.
+Sometimes Morrell park hosts yoga events.
+It’s a perfect spot to take a rest from the hard cobblestones and crowds of River Street.